Liam Pitchford: Career

 At the same event, Pitchford and Paul Drinkhall reached the men's doubles final, losing to China's Ma Long and Xu Xin.

 2021

 In 2021, one week before the World Table Tennis inaugural event WTT Doha, Liam Pitchford suffered a minor hand injury while looping a half-long ball in practice.
 As a result, he felt pain whenever he used his backhand and suffered an early first-round upset to Andrea Levenko in the first WTT Contender event and a round-of-32 upset to Kristian Karlsson in the second WTT Star Contender Event.

 Pitchford was upset by Darko Jorgic in the round of 32 in the men's singles event at the Tokyo Olympics.

 2022

 At the Birmingham 2022 Commonwealth Games, Pitchford and Paul Drinkhall successfully defended their men's doubles title.
 Pitchford also reached the men's singles final, where he was beaten by Sharath Kamal Achanta of India.
 He, Drinkhall, Sam Walker and Tom Jarvis won bronze in the men's team event.

-2023

-Liam is currently ranked number 24 in the world.